-Internal relocation for Ms. Ortega Rodriguez would be neither safe nor reasonable.
-Mr. Ortega Rodriguez attempted to pursue her life without Guillermo by fleeing to her mother’s house, but Guillermo found her and continued his pattern of intimidation, control, and abuse.
-As our expert Prof. Gutierrez Rivera stated “Ms. Ortega Rodriguez escaped her home as a form of protection.
-She attempted to continue her life without Guillermo, and yet he tracked her down, called her repeatedly on her cell phone, demanded where she was.”
-Guillermo has also intimidated Ms. Ortega Rodriguez’s family because she did not want to return to him.
-The record makes clear that Ms. Ortega Rodriguez could not safely escape Guillermo were she to relocate in Colombia.
-Guillermo has not relented in his threats to use his status as a military school graduate and his school friends working with police, the military, and the government to find her, to harm her, to maim her, and to kill her.
-He surveilled Ms. Ortega Rodriguez after she separated from him, took steps to complete his threats, and has continued to surveil and threatened Ms. Ortega Rodriguez’s family in Colombia since she fled for her life.
-Especially given Guillermo’s powerful connections in government, he will be able to find her wherever she would attempt to relocate internally.
-It would also not be reasonable to expect her to live a life of hiding elsewhere in Colombia, as she states that as soon as she gets a job, opens an account, or rents an apartment Guillermo will be able to track her down and harm or kill her.
-Ms. Ortega Rodriguez has indeed testified that in her work with the banks, she has become aware of the kinds of personal knowledge that Colombian institutions collect and store about people, and how easily that information can enter the hands of the government or the wrong people.
+Internal relocation for Ms. Stern would be neither safe nor reasonable.
+Mr. Stern attempted to pursue her life without Mateo by fleeing to her mother’s house, but Mateo found her and continued his pattern of intimidation, control, and abuse.
+As our expert Prof. Gutierrez Rivera stated, “Ms. Stern escaped her home as a form of protection.
+She attempted to continue her life without Mateo, and yet he tracked her down, called her repeatedly on her cell phone, demanded [to know] where she was.”
+Mateo has also intimidated Ms. Stern’s family because she did not want to return to him.
+The record makes clear that Ms. Stern could not safely escape Mateo were she to relocate in Colombia.
+Mateo has not relented in his threats to use his status as a military school graduate and his school friends working with police, the military, and the government to find her, to harm her, to maim her, and to kill her.
+He surveilled Ms. Stern after she separated from him, took steps to complete his threats, and has continued to surveil and threatened Ms. Stern’s family in Colombia since she fled for her life.
+Especially given Mateo’s powerful connections in government, he will be able to find her wherever she would attempt to relocate internally.
+It would also not be reasonable to expect her to live a life of hiding elsewhere in Colombia, as she states that as soon as she gets a job, opens an account, or rents an apartment Mateo will be able to track her down and harm or kill her.
+Ms. Stern has indeed testified that in her work, she has become aware of the kinds of personal knowledge that Colombian institutions collect and store about people, and how easily that information can enter the hands of the government or the wrong people.

-Ms. Ortega Rodriguez’s fears that Guillermo will track her down are all supported by expert evidence and country conditions evidence, since Colombia’s government infrastructures are very weak in this post-war period, and since civil strife is ongoing.
+Ms. Stern’s fears that Mateo will track her down are all supported by expert evidence and country conditions evidence, since Colombia’s government infrastructures are very weak in this post-war period, and since civil strife is ongoing.
 The United States Department of State reports that top anticorruption officials in Colombia are themselves committing corruption, and that military officers are known to profit from illegal subcontracting for the purposes of private security and extrajudicial execution.
-The extreme prevalence of military and police perpetrators of violence against women, in particular, leaves women like Ms. Ortega Rodriguez completely vulnerable to broader government corruption and to Guillermo’s promises that he will always track her down with totally impunity.
-She believes his threats, as even up until now he continued to call and surveil Ms. Ortega Rodriguez mother’s house in Colombia, asking where she is and instructing her mother not to hide her.
+The extreme prevalence of military and police perpetrators of violence against women, in particular, leaves women like Ms. Stern completely vulnerable to broader government corruption and to Mateo’s promises that he will always track her down with totally impunity.
+She believes his threats, as even up until now he continued to call and surveil Ms. Stern mother’s house in Colombia, asking where she is and instructing her mother not to hide her.

 Additionally, Colombian state authorities are “unwilling to protect women who are victims of violence” and this unwillingness to protect women victims of violence “is one of the factors of high levels of feminicide in the country.”
 Moreover, “the police and the Public Prosecutor’s Office, institutions aimed at protecting Colombian women, do not enforce the laws to protect women.”
-Our expert concludes that as a result “Guillermo will continue to have free access to Ms. Ortega Rodriguez and the ability to repeatedly harm her.”
+Our expert concludes that as a result “Mateo will continue to have free access to Ms. Stern and the ability to repeatedly harm her.”